elun15/Graph-Convolutional-Network-for-Multi-Camera-Vehicle-Tracking/README.md

 **2. Anaconda environment**

-To create and setup the Anaconda Envirmorent run the following terminal command from the repository folder:
+To create and setup the Anaconda Environment run the following terminal command from the repository folder:
 ```
 conda env create -f env_gnn.yml
 conda activate env_gnn